-The 2021 Strategic Housing Market Assessment (SHMA) considers the role of First Homes and its potential contribution to delivering affordable housing in the district.
-Following an appraisal of house prices and incomes within the district, it concludes that within Mid Sussex First Homes could deliver 1- and 2-bedroom homes, when the minimum criteria are applied.
-This provision of smaller, affordable housing is considered to play an important role in helping people access their own home.
+In considering the potential contribution of First Homes on delivering affordable housing to meet local needs, the 2021 Strategic Housing Market Assessment (SHMA) analyses the cost of housing and incomes within the district.
+It concludes that within Mid Sussex First Homes would deliver 1- and 2-bedroom homes, when the minimum criteria are applied.
+This provision of smaller, affordable housing is considered to play an important role in helping people to access their own home.